-What is Segmentation: definition, types, and segmentation tips
+What is Market Segmentation: meaning, examples, and tips

-Segmentation, in sales, stands for the act of dividing your target audience, clients, customers or users into subgroups based on their similarities like demographics, behavior, needs, pain points, interests, company size, industry, paying capacity, and other metrics.
-Segmentation is essential for companies of all sizes as it helps business-owners build more targeted campaigns.
+Market segmentation stands for the act of dividing your target audience, clients, or users into subgroups based on their similarities.
+These can include demographics, behavior, needs, pain points, interests, industry, paying capacity, and other metrics.
+It’s essential for companies of all sizes as it helps business-owners build more targeted campaigns.

-Segmentation is an ongoing process as you need to constantly review the prospects’ and customers’ actions and characteristics and divide them into smaller groups or transfer them from one group into another.
+Segmentation is an ongoing process as you need to constantly review customers’ actions and characteristics and divide them into smaller groups or transfer them from one group to another.

 - Find out which leads bring the most revenue:

-Segmenting the groups and monitoring them, you will find out which ones have the highest values and which underperform.
-This will let you know in which way you should approach this or that segment of leads or clients.
+By segmenting groups and monitoring them, you will learn which ones have the highest values and which underperform.
+This will let you know in which way you should approach this or that market segment of leads or clients.

 - Organize more effective spot-on targeting:

-Segmentation lets you realize highly personalized targeting: the leads who are looking to buy a new laptop won’t get an offer to buy a new chair.
+Market segmentation lets you realize highly personalized targeting: leads who are looking to buy a new laptop won’t get an offer to buy a new chair.

 - Offer better solutions to leads’ problems:

-Having a bright idea of what kind of leads are searching for what, you can offer your own solutions to them.
-If your solution is exciting and affordable, you will soon become a lead’s frontrunner solution to their problem.
+Having a bright idea of what kind of leads are searching for what, you can offer your solution to them.
+If it’s exciting and affordable, it will soon become a lead’s frontrunner solution to their problem.

 - Nurture better and maximize conversions: